sweeneyapps/JobAutoReload/README.md

 - new job alert (sound) on the options page, you can pick your own sound url
 - reset settings added

+## Updates 1.0.5

+- No longer run Auto Job Reload anymore due to new policy at Rainforest
+- Sound Support still work.

 ## Instruction on updating if you cloned this repo